c4tom/DreamDevBox/docs/corporate-usage/showcase-over-the-internet.rst

 Sometimes it is just convinient to make your local project available over the internet to quickly showcase your current work to a customer.
-Instead of having to deploy it somewhere and even be able to live code during the showcase the Devilbox provides an easy way to accomplish exactly this via Ngrok.
+Instead of having to deploy it somewhere and even be able to live code during the showcase the DreamDevBox provides an easy way to accomplish exactly this via Ngrok.

 How
 ===

-First you want to add Ngrok to the Devilbox stack via its pre-defined Docker Compose override file.
+First you want to add Ngrok to the DreamDevBox stack via its pre-defined Docker Compose override file.

 .. seealso::    * :ref:`custom_container_enable_ngrok`